flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 ### the algorithm and its implementation in Python

-one possible way to solve this problem has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - and is known as Knuth's Algorithm X - interested students can find more details in the reference section.
+one possible way to solve this problem has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - and is known as Knuth's Algorithm X - interested students can find [more details in the links section below](#links).
 we're not going to go into the details of the algorithm either, but rather focus on the application to solving pentominoes (see next section)